Frequently Asked Questions

 Have any Image properties been turned into movies or television series?

 Yes.
 The Walking Dead is the best-rated cable television show on television, now in its third season on AMC.
 An adaption of Top Cow Productions’ Wanted was a major motion picture that came out in the summer of 2008.
-Top Cow Productions’ Witchblade was a live-action television on TNT from 2001 to 2002 and a feature film is scheduled for a 2009 release.
+Top Cow Productions’ Witchblade was a live-action television on TNT from 2001 to 2002.
 Todd McFarlane’s Spawn was a major motion picture in 1997, as well as an Emmy Award-winning animated series on HBO, running from 1997 to 1999.
 A sequel to Spawn is presently in development.
 Erik Larsen’s Savage Dragon was an animation series on the USA Network from 1994 to 1996, and Sam Kieth’s The Maxx ran on MTV from 1994 to 1995.
 Numerous Image series have also been optioned for television and film, including Chew (with Showtime), Thief of Thieve (with AMC), Noble Causes, Area 52, and Aria.

 Have Image characters crossed over with characters from other comics publishers?